-Any member that is not currently participating in Medicare Parts A & B is eligible to continue health care coverage with their former employer, if offered, or enroll in the plan sponsored by the will be paid to offset the cost of coverage.
+Any member that is currently participating in Medicare Parts A & B is eligible to either continue health care coverage with their former employer, if offered, or enroll in the plan sponsored by the CTRB.
+If they elect to remain in the plan with their former employer, the same subsidies as above will be paid to offset the cost of coverage.